Addiction - when you just can't stop

 What is addiction?

 'Addiction' is a word that usually refers to drugs.
-Sometimes it's also called 'dependence'.
+Sometimes it's called 'dependence' but there is a difference in the meanings of these words.

 When someone first starts to use drugs, it is called substance abuse.
 We say someone is addicted to drugs when they have no control over whether they want to use the drug or not.
 That person feels that they HAVE to have that drug.

 But people can be addicted to a whole variety of things which are not usually labelled as 'drugs'.

 There are two types of addiction.

-After a while that person's body craves more and more of whatever it is to be able to feel OK.
+After a while that person's body craves more and more of whatever it is, so they are able to feel OK.
 Trying to give up can make that person suffer withdrawal symptoms which can last for quite a long time, but slowly get less as the body gets used to doing without.

 These withdrawal symptoms can feel like a really bad dose of flu and make a person feel so sick and depressed that they want to go back to whatever they were taking to feel OK again.
 It is hard to give up.